 After an initial login on the console or a terminal, access to other hosts within the same security domain may occur through one of two network protocols: telnet and FTP (refer to section 6.2.2.3.4 for FTP).
-For AIX, connections are restricted to work only on the same sensitivity clearance.
-Connection sensitivity clearance labels are not enforced by VIOS.
+Connections are restricted to work only on the same sensitivity clearance.